 The quality of our housing is a significant determinant of health, affecting the physical, social, and mental well-being of each resident.
-Our housing and institutions program helps to assure that day camps, organized camps, and institutions are maintained and operated in a safe and sanitary manner.
-The Department of Environmental Health does this by conducting annual inspections of detention facilities, day use camps, and organized camps.
+Our housing and institutions program helps to ensure that day camps, organized camps, and institutions are maintained and operated in a safe and sanitary manner.
+The Department of Environmental Health does this by conducting annual inspections of detention facilities, day-use camps, and organized camps.

 - Landlord/Tenant or Tenant/Tenant disputes of a civil nature (i.e.: non-payment of rent, breach of contract, etc.)

 - Unsightly appearance (weathered paint, worn carpets, holes in screens, etc.)